ansible/ansible/docsite/rst/playbooks_variables.rst

     * -e variables always win
     * then comes "most everything else"
     * then comes variables defined in inventory
+    * then comes facts discovered about a system
     * then "role defaults", which are the most "defaulty" and lose in priority to everything.

+.. note:: In versions prior to 1.5.4, facts discovered about a system were in the "most everything else" category above.

 That seems a little theoretical.
 Let's show some examples and where you would choose to put what based on the kind of control you might want over values.